Sequentially Optimal Pricing under Informational Robustness: Dynamically Inconsistent Informationally Robust Objectives

-We make two comments on this alternative.
-First, this alternative benchmark provides a new way of interpreting Theorem \ref{thm:selfconfirming}: Under pressed-ratio monotonicity, the price path chosen by a sophisticated maxmin seller will coincide with the price path from the main model.
-The reason is simple: The full worst-case information structure in the second bulletpoint always coincides with the no-commitment worst case.
-Under pressed-ratio monotonicity, a dynamically consistent and correct seller is also ``sophisticated and fully-worst-case.''
+This model is substantially more complicated than the benchmark, since it requires multiple fixed-point arguments and the existence of such a profile is not obvious.
+This alternative benchmark provides a new interpretation of Theorem \ref{thm:selfconfirming}: under threshold-ratio monotonicity, the price path chosen by a sophisticated maxmin seller coincides with the price path in the main model.
+The reason is straightforward: under threshold-ratio monotonicity, the one-shot worst case always coincides with the sequentially worst case in each period along the equilibrium path.
+Thus, under threshold-ratio monotonicity, the price path in the main model can be viewed as a special case of the sophisticated maxmin seller (special in the sense that $\pi_{2,2}$ is consistent with $\Pi_{2,1}$).